AliQassab/NodeJS-Operating-Systems/README.md

-# 📚 NodeJS & Operating Systems - Interactive Slides
+# 📚 NodeJS & Operating Systems

 An engaging and interactive web-based slide deck that teaches the fundamentals of **NodeJS programming** and **Operating System concepts**.
 Perfect for students, developers, and tech enthusiasts who want to understand both software development and the underlying system processes.